Top 10 Games for 4 Year Olds

 Kingdomino – Slightly different from Dragomino and more challenging.
 Kingdomino will begin to teach multiplication skills, and last your family a long time.

 Mountains – Anitra was really surprised how well this worked for a young kid who was willing to be a little patient (it takes about 30-40 minutes).
-It’s 1 part press-your-luck, 1 part deduction, and 2 parts memory, with a semi-cooperative theme and no reading.
+It’s one part press-your-luck, one part deduction, and two parts memory, with a semi-cooperative theme and no reading.
 A word of warning: there’s a stamp and an inkpad, so don’t play this on a carpet or a tablecloth with young kids!

 Drop It – we started playing this game when our youngest kid was four, and discovered that it’s easy for little kids to understand the basics of how the game works (don’t let the piece touch the same color or same shape) while adults help them keep score.
 There are also “joker” tiles that can be used to let players score a few times even when they mess up.